newrelic/open-install-library/docs/recipe-spec/recipe-spec.md

 keywords: list, required

 # CLI runs process detection; this is used to filter recipes that are appropriate for matched processes.
 # Non-empty list of process definitions.
-Required.
 processMatch: list, required
   - /infra/
   - /usr/bin/local/node/